 Beginning with a story here.
 Back in 2008, I was a couple of years out of college and working for a software company in Dhaka, Bangladesh.
 Like many of my classmates from my college, I was studying GRE alongside my job for a PhD admission in a reputable US university.
 That process being long and uncertain, I also applied for an MBA program at the University of Dhaka as a backup plan.
 The GRE preparation came in very handy and I qualified for the evening MBA program.
 I started MBA classes in January 2009 before the universities in USA and Canada made their decision on my application.
 There, I took a course on Management.
 I was too naive and still too much an engineer to pay attention.

-But this image that our professor drew on the board got stuck in my head to this day.
+But this image that our teacher drew on the board got stuck in my head to this day.

-Fast forward a decade later and I still like how cleanly it captures the essence of performance of an employee as a combination of the employee’s ability, level of motivation, and an enabling environment.
+Fast forward ten years and I still like how cleanly it captures the essence of high performance of an employee as a combination of the employee’s ability and motivation in a suitable environment.

-Knowledge vs. application: You have an employee who’s always studying job related literature and shows a great deal of interest in training, but can’t translate the knowledge into application.
+Knowledge vs. application: You have an employee who’s always studying job related skills and shows a great deal of interest in training, but can’t translate the knowledge into application.

 Complains about the lack of time: You have an employee struggling to produce the best outcome.
 In your one:one meeting, the employee always complains about lack of time even after you give him/her the time.

-Frequently runs into conflicts: Your most skilled employee is causing too many conflicts within the team.
+Frequently runs into conflicts: Your dream employee is causing too many conflicts within the team.

-Can’t write thoughts down: You have an employee who’s been unhappy about things and spreading general negativity in the team.
-When you want them to write it down, they are unable to produce a precise writeup about the problems and potential solutions.
+Can’t write thoughts down: You have an employee who’s unhappy about things.
+When you want them to write it down, they are unable to produce a crisp writeup about the problems and potential solutions.

 Doesn’t make hard decisions timely: You have a leader that stays away from making hard decisions.
-In their mind, they want someone else to force them take the hard decision.
+In their mind, they want someone else to make them take the hard decision.

 Isn’t aware of better ways to solve old problems: You have an employee who’s expert in certain ways of delivering work but lacks awareness of newer and more efficient ways.

 Doesn’t take initiative: You encourage and reward employees to take initiatives that help the business.
-Yet, you see an employee is not taking any noteworthy initiatives.
+Yet, you see an employee is not taking part.

 I hope this helps you, too.